 How to Get the Best Value from your Travel Bookings

 Like so many of you, travel with our kids and soaking in the enriching experiences that come from it is #biggoals and vision board official for our brood.
-But, let’s face it, travel is pricey, and one of the best ways for us not to feel the bank account burn is stretching our dollars and return on travel investment as much as we can.
+But, let’s face it, travel is pricey, and one of the best ways for our large family to not to feel the bank account burn is stretching our dollars and return on travel investment as much as we can.
 So, today (as Toronto’s engulfed in a snowstorm and my wander-lusting is strong), I wanted to share how our gang gets the best value from our travel bookings:

 We use a high return travel credit card for all our big purchases